olayinkashittu/olayinkashittu/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)

 ## 👨‍💻 Overview
-IT Support Administrator with hands-on experience in system administration, networking, and IT service desk operations.
+IT Support Administrator, systems engineer with hands-on experience in system administration, networking, and IT service desk operations.
 # Hi, I'm @olayinkashittu
 I am an IT Support Administrator with hands-on experience in managing IT systems, supporting network infrastructure, and troubleshooting hardware.
 Resolving incidents efficiently, and providing high-quality technical support to end users to ensure minimal downtime and improved productivity.